 Flitz works great at getting that last bit of rust off and for polishing to a like-new shine.
 It also leaves a protective film behind to prevent future rust.
 But don’t use it on your bow pulpit or other surfaces that will come in contact with your sails.
 It will rub off on them and hold dirt.

-So whether you’re refitting with used hardware or getting your pride and joy ready for the next sailing season, give these rust removal tips a try.
+So whether you’re refitting with used hardware or catching up on deferred maintenance for the next sailing season, give these rust removal tips a try.
 After you remove the years of old rust, maintaining it that way is a lot easier with an annual light polishing.

 Would you like to be notified when I publish more posts like this?
 Enter your email address below to subscribe to this blog and receive notifications of new posts by email.
 You will also receive occasional newsletters with exclusive info and deals only for subscribers and the password to the Downloads page.
 It’s free and you can unsubscribe at any time!